HQ-9: Pakistan

 The Pakistan Army operates the HQ-9/P variant.
 Negotiations for the purchase of the HQ-9 and HQ-16 by Pakistan began in early 2015.
-The missiles officially entered service on October 14, 2021.
+The system officially entered service on October 14, 2021.
+Notably, the HQ-9P saw its first-ever live combat use during the 2025 India–Pakistan conflict, and it is believed that the defense system may have been responsible for the downings of some Indian aircraft during the war.